 hes refusing to sign, there is no custoday order. hes been an inmate in jail for three years and still is. he filed to have assets gone thru. we have none. my sttorney quit on me because i dont have money to hire the court person to go thru assests. what happens if my husband and i dont do anything...
 Read more »

 It depends.
 Sometimes the counties will go through old files that have been inactive for a long time and send a notice that the cases are being terminated.
 If your lawyer hasn't actually officially withdrawn from the case, though, the notice will likely go to that office instead of you.
-Check with...Read more »
+Check...Read more »

 Presuming you left mediation with a written consent custody agreement stating that father will cooperate in obtaining the passport, you have to file for enforcement of the order to force him to comply.
 The court also has the authority to impose sanctions on father for his non-compliance if it...Read more »

 Before our mother passed, she put the deed into mine and my sisters name.
 My sister hasn’t resided there since our mother passed, she lives elsewhere in the county, she doesn’t get mail at the address, she doesn’t help with upkeep of property nor does she pay any of the taxes.
 We no longer...
 Read more »